Government of Indianapolis

-The Government of Indianapolis—officially the Consolidated City of Indianapolis and Marion County—is a strong-mayor form of mayor-council government system.
+The Government of Indianapolis—officially the Consolidated City of Indianapolis and Marion County—is a strong-mayor form of mayor-council government system in the American city of Indianapolis.
 Local government is headquartered downtown at the City-County Building.

 Since 1970, Indianapolis and Marion County have operated as a consolidated city-county government called Unigov.
 The executive branch is headed by the mayor who serves as the chief executive and administrative officer for both the city and county.
 The Indianapolis City-County Council is a unicameral legislative body consisting of 25 members, each elected from a geographic district.
 The mayor and council members are elected to unlimited four-year terms.
 The judicial branch consists of the Marion Circuit and Superior Courts.
 The municipal budget for 2024 is nearly $1.6 billion.
 The city-county government employs about 8,000 full-time employees.

 Marion County contains nine civil townships that function independently from the city-county government under Indiana Code.
 Each township consists of an elected township trustee, a three-member board, an assessor, and a constable and small claims court judge, all of whom serve four-year terms.